From the Cook

 Tips & Tricks (5)

-- Balance Your Nut Butters 🥜Use a 1:1 ratio of almond to peanut butter for optimal flavor depth and texture—almond butter adds richness while peanut butter provides binding power.
+- Nut Butter Ratio Balance ⚖️Use equal parts almond and peanut butter for optimal flavor and texture—almond butter adds richness while peanut butter provides the binding strength needed to hold the crispy cereal together.

 Recipe Facts